tomkoptel/notes-vault/content/agp-500/_index.md

 ### Migration to AGP 8.1.1 🙄

-The additional wrapping of the file access file with a provider is necessary because the AGP Analytics services triggers evaluation of `outArtifact` during the configuration phase **com.android.build.gradle.internal.profile.AnalyticsService**.
+Wrapping the file access with a provider is necessary because the AGP Analytics service evaluates `outArtifact` during the configuration phase.
-The file is not yet there, so the build fails.
+Since the file does not yet exist, this causes the build to fail.

 ---